Found Something?

 Do Not Disturb

-If you find an Aboriginal or Torres Strait Islander artefact (e.g. in a national park, reserve, or on your property), try and leave it where it is – this will allow Aboriginal or Torres Strait Islander People to find the object and interpret it as part of the wider landscape.
+If you find an Aboriginal or Torres Strait Islander artefact (e.g. in a national park, reserve, or on your property), leave it where it is – it is illegal in many states to move this heritage material, and this will allow Aboriginal or Torres Strait Islander People to find the object and interpret it as part of the wider landscape.
 You can notify a park ranger or a museum, take photos and notes, but leave the artefact where it is.

 These artefacts are part of the living cultures and histories of Australian Aboriginal and Torres Strait Islander Peoples.